dhruvnanavati/Portfolio/README.md

 # Portfolio
-A compilation of my coding throughout the years
+A compilation of the highlights of my coding throughout the years